-Lock your computer screen by pressing CTRL+ALT+DELETE, then hit ENTER.
+Lock your computer screen by pressing CTRL+ALT+DELETE, then hit ENTER (or the Windows button and L).
 Don't change pre-set time-outs and lock-outs.
-When working in a patient record, lock your screen even if you are just stepping away for a moment.
+When working in a member record, lock your screen even if you are just stepping away for a moment.